Nucleic Acids Research

 Most methods for isolation of RNA from yeast require tedious vortexing with glass beads, and give low yields when scaled down to 10 ml cultures (1).
 In addition, it is frequently desirable to prepare RNA from several different yeast strains grown under a variety of growth conditions, and preparations using glass beads are impractical when dealing with multiple samples.

 Schmitt, Mark E.; Brown, Timothy A.; and Trumpower, Bernard L., "A Rapid and Simple Method for Preparation of RNA from Saccharomyces cerevisiae" (1990).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3853.